ExpHP/thpages/static/content/index.md

 :wip[**Current focus:** Busy with work, but in my free time I'm working on _something big..._]

+* 2021-06-17 &mdash; thpages is now powered by React!
+Say hello to msgmaps, a faster layer-viewer, less stuttery loading in places, and *more bugs.*
 * 2020-12-29 &mdash; STD table supports all games now, and uses stdmaps.
 * 2020-10-04 &mdash; this site now hosts info on some of my bigger patches, in no small part because I wanted shorter URLs to share.
 * 2020-09-13 &mdash; having trouble choosing layer numbers?
 The new [layer viewer](#anm/layer-viewer) can help you see the sprites associated with each layer in a game.